A-I-18/PokeOntology/README.md

 ## 3. Reasoning <a name = "reasoning"></a>

-A separate world is instantiated for isolating ontology before reasoning, then [HermiT](http://www.hermit-reasoner.com/) reasoner is executed, obtaining the following results:
+A separate world is instantiated for isolating ontology before reasoning, then [HermiT](http://www.hermit-reasoner.com/) reasoner is executed, obtaining the following results (saved in Ntriples format in [pokeOntologyInferred.owl](/pokeOntologyInferred.owl)):
 #### Equivalenting
 * Owlready * Equivalenting: pokeOntology.Ivysaur pokeOntology.PoisonPokemon
 * Owlready * Equivalenting: pokeOntology.PoisonPokemon pokeOntology.Ivysaur